 The Kennedy transit hub will give you seamless access to three modes of public transit at one location.
-By the end of 2021 our goal is to give you:
+Our goal is to give you:

 - A new Kennedy GO Station building and station entrance on the east side of the tracks;

 - A new GO Transit Kiss & Ride (passenger pick up and drop off area);

 - A second track and platform connected with a pedestrian tunnel;

 The station will be built as part of the Eglinton Crosstown project.